 “Every time I go, I feel excited.
 It feels like my home.
 On Halloween, I even decorate it like it’s mine.”

-Christina Mendez is a proud mother of 2, autism advocate, and long time traveler to the Pocono Mountains of Pennsylvania.
+Christina Mendez is a proud mother of two, autism advocate, and long time traveler to the Pocono Mountains of Pennsylvania.
 A native New Yorker, she has been a guest of our Pocono Mountain Villas resort (formerly The Villas at Tree Tops and Fairway) for over 30 years.
-Christina and her family will be taking over our Instagram this weekend to share their Pocono Mountain adventures.
+Christina and her family took over our Instagram to share their Pocono Mountain adventures.

 When did you discover the Poconos?